lizageorge/my-Stanford-Summer-Sessions/Math Foundations of Computing - CS 103/Notes/8-03; Turing Machines.md

 		- ![[Pasted image 790.png]]
 #### Self-referentiality
 - think of a Quine, or a program that prints out its own source code as a string. we can claim that any program can write itself as a string; Kleene's Second Recursive Theorem = it is possible to write TMs that compute on themselves + church-turing therem
 	- = any computing machine has a way to self-reference!
+(Any program can be augmented with a call to its own source code)
 - **self-defeating object** = an object whose own essential property is that it doesn't exist
 	- [] the largest integer
 	- you can prove if an object is self-defeating;